GDG-GTBIT/HACKTOBERFEST21-GTBIT-WEBDEV/CODE_OF_CONDUCT.md

   address, without their explicit permission
 * Other conduct which could reasonably be considered inappropriate in a professional setting
+* copying and pasting someones code here is unacceptale.

 ## Enforcement Responsibilities